juletx/academic-website/content/es/home/people.md

 active = false  # Activate this widget? true/false
 weight = 68  # Order that this section will appear.

-title = "Meet the Team"
+title = "Conoce al Equipo"
 subtitle = ""

 [content]